kbr-scylla/scylladb/docs/dev/maintainer.md

 branch not receive the fix, since that creates a regression for users that upgrade to the younger branch.

+## Creating an enterprise branch

+An enterprise branch has the following relationship with an open-source branch:

+ - it includes ALL commits in that open-source branch (as child commits, not backports)
+ - it does not include ANY open-source commits that aren't included in that open-source branch as child commits (some such commits may be included as backports)

+Therefore, to create an enterprise branch we must find the last merge point where we merged from master to enterprise, where that merge point is before the open-source branch was created.

+To figure this out, run this command (assuming you want to create an enterprise branch corresponding to branch-5.1):

+    git name-rev --refs=enterprise/enterprise $(git merge-base enterprise/enterprise origin/branch-5.1)

+This generates a path of the form

+    785ea869fb3c440bf791c6940ed29339cc98ed38 enterprise/enterprise~8^2~2

+The part of the path before `^` indicates the last merge.
+So one would create a branch at commit `enterprise/enterprise~8` and then merge `branch-5.1` to merge any commits that were added after the last merge.

+It is customary to merge the branch point to enterprise ahead of time, so this last merge is empty.

 ## Merging from an open-source branch to an enterprise branch

 Periodically, we merge into enterprise branches from their open-source bases.